HarrySolsem/MyCVRepository/pages/resume.md

 ## EXPERIENCE

+### Pro bono Prosjektleder, Prosperastiftelsen, Oslo 2024.10 – dd

+*A Norwegian organization consisting of a network of volunteer consultants.
+These consultants work in the evenings to help non-profit organizations and social entrepreneurs increase their social impact.*
+As a pro bono projectmanager, I lead a project team consisting of six volunteer consultants.
+Together, we collaborate with non-profit organizations to enhance their social impact.
+My responsibilities include ensuring optimal team performance, maintaining project progress, and liaising with the project owner.

 ### Head of department, Riverty, Oslo 2023.9 – 2024.5

 *Riverty is a Fintech company that offers new perspectives on financial solutions.*